mfredella/iSCREAM-Replication-Package/README.md

 ```

 ## Using the tool
-ISCREAM   provides   a   user-friendly   graphical   interface(GUI).
+iSCREAM   provides   a   user-friendly   graphical   interface(GUI).
 Alternatively,  it  can  also  be  used  from  the  command line.
 ### 1) Using via GUI
 Go to folder 'target', double click on 'iSCREAM-jar-with-dependencies.jar'.
 When  launching  the  GUI,  a  home  screen  containing two buttons is visualized (as shown in next figure).